American Football (2016 album): Background

 American Football released their debut self-titled album in September 1999 through Polyvinyl.
 The band broke up due to the members no longer living in the same city and their college courses coming to an end.
 Vocalist/guitarist Mike Kinsella said that they "never had any ambitious goals. [...] we weren't kids who wanted to [...] tour all summer."
 Kinsella and guitarist Steve Holmes both moved to Chicago and remained in contact at first.
 Meanwhile, drummer Steve Lamos moved to Colorado, later becoming a professor.
 Kinsella wanted to form a new group where he had full creative control, eventually creating the project Owen.

 In April 2014 American Football announced they were reuniting for live performances.
 Holmes said the group realized that "the time was ripe for three middle aged dudes to play some old songs about teenage feelings, and stand around tuning guitars for a long time."
 American Football, with the addition of Kinsella's cousin Nate playing bass, played a surprise show in August in Chicago.
 They then followed this up with playing a festival in September, then three shows in New York.
 Further dates running into December were also played, as well as the band's first UK shows the following May.

+The album's cover artwork depicts the interior of the American Football House, the same house featured on the cover of the band's 1999 debut album.

 Composition

-The majority of the group's songs are created from Kinsella and Holmes' intertwining guitar parts.
+American Football is an emo and indie rock album; the majority of the group's songs are created from Kinsella and Holmes' intertwining guitar parts.
 Kinsella described "Give Me the Gun" as "just me checking in on a distressed loved one done in my best Bernard Sumner impersonation".